RuaridhMacd/MacroEnergy.jl/docs/src/Getting Started/4_macro_repo_contents.md

 The list below gives brief descriptions of the files and folders in the Macro repo.

 - docs: This contains Macro's documentation.
 You will have to add content here if you create a new Asset or feature.
+- paper: This is a copy of the [MacroEnergy.jl JOSS paper](https://arxiv.org/abs/2510.21943).
 - src: This is the Macro source code.
 [Please follow this guide](@ref "Finding your way around the Macro repo") if you would like more information about the structure of the code.
 - test: These are automatic tests, run every time an update is made to the Macro GitHub repository.
 They help us check that updates have not introduced bugs and that existing features still work as expected.
 - LICENSE: Macro is released under an MIT license.
 These file gives the terms of the license.